-- (i) Property rates charges are billed annually or monthly as preferred by customers.
+- (i) Property rates charges are billed annually or monthly.
 Currently Government Properties and farms are levied annually - (ii) Council's preference is that property rates charges be charged monthly.
-Due to historical legislation and the absence of a Property Rates Policy these charges are being charged monthly and annually. - (iii) Property rates charges charged annually are billed on the July account of each year and the due date for the payment of these charges is 30 December of each year where after interest will be added - (iv) Property rates charges charged monthly are billed on the monthly accounts and the due date for the payment of the charges is as indicated on the accounts. - (v) The tariffs to calculate the property rates charges are determined annually and approved by the Council and are contained in the tariff book produced by the municipality.
+Due to historical legislation and the absence of a Property Rates Policy these charges are being charged monthly and annually. - (iii) Property rates charges charged monthly are billed on the monthly accounts and the due date for the payment of the charges is as indicated on the accounts. - (iv) The tariffs to calculate the property rates charges are determined annually and approved by the Council and are contained in the tariff book produced by the municipality.